The-Alpha-Project/alpha-core/README.md

 ## Configuration

-In `etc\config` you will need to make a copy of `config.yml.dist` and rename the copy into `config.yml`, be free to edit the file as you see fit.
+In `etc/config` you will need to make a copy of `config.yml.dist` and rename the copy into `config.yml`, be free to edit the file as you see fit.

 You need [Python](https://www.python.org/downloads/) 3.9 or higher, no matter the installation you choose.